LiveWithTrance/DS5690Presentation/README.md

 ### Limitations and Ethical Considerations

+Aim to be multilingual large language model but only show performace on English and Chinese benchmarks.

+Much of its training data originates from the internet.
+These data contains biases and toxicity, which might cause ethical problems.

-the knowledge of Baichuan 2 models is static and can be outdated or incorrect, posing challenges in fields that requireup-to-date information like medicine or law.
-While optimized for Chinese and English for safety, themodel has limitations in other languages and maynot fully capture biases relevant to non-Chinese cultures.
+The knowledge of Baichuan 2 models is static and can be outdated or incorrect, posing challenges in fields that require up-to-date information like medicine or law.
+While optimized for Chinese and English for safety, the model has limitations in other languages and maynot fully capture biases relevant to non-Chinese cultures.

 There’s also the potential for misuse, as the model could be used to generate harmful or misleading content.
 Although the team had tried their best efforts to balance safety and utility, some safety measures may appear as over-cautions, affecting the model’s usability for certain tasks.